Sardor-M/OSS_Term_Project/README.md

 Don't forget to give the project a star!
 Thanks again!

-1. Commit your Changes -`git commit -m 'Add some AmazingFeature'
+1. Commit your Changes
-2. Push to the Branch -`git push origin feature/AmazingFeature`
+2. Push to the Branch
 3. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>